Spring Boot internationalization i18n: Step-by-step with examples

 Lokalise to the rescue

-By now you must be thinking…
+By now, you might be thinking…

-Meet Lokalise, the translation management system that takes care of all your Spring Boot app’s internationalization needs.
+Meet Lokalise—the translation management system that takes care of all your Spring Boot app’s internationalization needs.
 With features like:

-• Easy integration with various other services
+• Easy integration with various services

-• Collaborative translations
+• Collaborative translation tools

-• Quality assurance tools for translations
+• Built-in quality assurance for translations

-• Sign up for a free trial (no credit card information required).
+1. Sign up for a free trial (no credit card needed).

-• Log in to your account.
+2. Log in to your Lokalise account.

-• Create a new project under any name you like.
+3. Create a new project with any name you prefer.

 Conclusion